THE ULTIMATE GUIDE TO ALEXANDRITE ENGAGEMENT RINGS

-Alexandrite was an important stone throughout the world prized by the hierarchy of society and royals.
+Alexandrite was an important stone throughout the world prized by the Aristocracy and the Royals.
 According to GIA, Alexandrite was named after Tsar Alexandrite II, a future heir to the throne in Russia.
 Alexandrite was discovered in 1830 in the rural mountains of Russia near emerald deposits.

-The supply of alexandrite is limited, making even the lower quality alexandrites expensive.
-Choosing an alexandrite engagement ring is a truly rewarding experience.
+The supply of Alexandrite is limited, making even the lower quality Alexandrites expensive.
+Choosing an alexandrite engagement ring is a gratifying experience.

 Alexandrite: A Practical Engagement Ring Selection

 Alexandrite rates 8.50 on the Mohs scale of hardness, making it a suitable gemstone to wear frequently.
-This means that alexandrite is durable enough to be enjoyed daily, perfect for an engagement ring stone.
-Diamonds rate 10 on the Mohs scale, and corundum (sapphire, ruby) rate a 9.
+This means that Alexandrite is durable enough to be enjoyed daily, perfect for an engagement ring stone.

 Alexandrite is harder than emerald, which rates a 7.5-8, making it the perfect alternative for those who love the delicious green color of emerald.
 If you are seeking an emerald as an engagement ring, consider an alexandrite instead.
-It is a harder stone, displays a luscious green shade, and is even more rare than an emerald.
+It is a much harder stone that displays a luscious green shade and is many times rarer than an emerald.

 A Guide for Choosing the One Special Engagement Ring